WMS Implementation – Are You Ready?

-The benefits of implementing Warehouse Management System (WMS) software are unmatched in the ability to maximize almost every area of your warehouse operation.
-A robust WMS software solution prepares your warehouse operation for the future and provides the foundation for dramatically enhanced productivity, as well as the ability to adapt and grow with your organization.
+The benefits of implementing warehouse management solutions are unmatched in the ability to maximize almost every area of your warehouse operations.
+A robust WMS prepares your warehouse operation for the future and provides the foundation for dramatically enhanced productivity, as well as the ability to adapt and grow with your organization.

-There are many providers of WMS software.
+There are many providers of WMS solutions.
 From simple to robust and small to large, it can be daunting to understand the marketplace and offerings.
 Look at similar warehouses in your industry to get a feel for what may work best for your organization.
-Industry associations such as WERC and CSCMP frequently offer tours in different regions of the country that could help you network and see other facilities.
+Industry associations such as MHI, WERC, and CSCMP frequently offer tours in different regions of the country that could help you network and see other facilities.
 Here are some additional tips for making a selection.

-- Calculate the total cost of ownership of the WMS
+4. Calculate the total cost of ownership of your WMS

-- Consider starting the Training on the new WMS System now
+5. Consider starting the training on the new WMS as early as possible

-This step is connected to choosing a vendor as well as calculating your total cost of ownership.
+This step is connected to choosing a provider as well as calculating your total cost of ownership.
 You’ll want to understand the capabilities and limitations of your internal IT staff first.
-Then consider the pros and cons of purchasing a hosted or cloud solution vs. housing the WMS software on your own hardware.
+Then consider the pros and cons of purchasing a hosted or cloud solution vs. SaaS vs. housing the WMS software on your own hardware.

-- How will maintenance and support work for your WMS Software?
+7. How will maintenance and support work for your WMS?

 Once you’ve made the decision to go forward with a new WMS, it’s not too soon to start thinking about what will happen once the implementation is done.
 How will your organization handle any issues – does the software provider offer support?
 Does your chosen supply chain technology partner provide support?